Berlin0610/Face_Interactive_Coding/README.md

 ## Face Interactive Coding with Facial Semantics

-### Visual examples about the interactivity of eye motion, mouth motion, head posture and head translation with different degrees.
+### To better show the superior facial interactive results, we provide visual examples about different interactivity degrees of eye motion, mouth motion, head posture and head translation.
 For better quality comparisons, please download the videos (mp4).

 ### Example--Eye Motion Interactivity